drupal-au/drupal-au-docs/README.md

 If anyone feels this information is wrong or could be improved, please create an Issue or submit a Pull Request!
 I'm certainly not a UX expert and have done this work in lieu of having actual UX resources.
 That said, it has been reviewed by some of the UXers in our community.

 ## Objective
-Support and promote the Drupal AU/NZ community and eco-system.
+Support and promote the Drupal Australia community and eco-system.

 ## [User personas](https://github.com/drupal-org-au/drupal-au-docs/tree/master/user-personas/README.md)
 User research was conducted in 2016 and compiled into these 4 User Personas;